Gophers women crushed by Buckeyes

 But the third quarter?

 From start to finish it was Ohio State.
-Gophers forward Kadi Sissoko scored the first basket of the third quarter, Ohio State the next 15.
-By the time the quarter ended Ohio State had outscored them 27-11, turning a nine-point halftime lead into 25 points.
+Gophers forward Kadi Sissoko scored the first basket of the third quarter, Ohio State the next 15 points.

+By the time the quarter ended Ohio State had outscored them 27-11, expanding a nine-point halftime lead to 25 points.

-There is a reason the Buckeyes, 12-2 overall and 9-2 in the Big Ten, are so highly ranked.
+There is a reason the Buckeyes (12-2, 9-2 Big Ten), are so highly ranked.
 The Buckeyes have a deep roster of long, athletic players whose defensive pressure is impressive.
-Sunday Ohio State scored 27 points off 25 Gophers turnovers; that 15-2 start to the second half included nine points off turnovers and four offensive rebounds for the Buckeyes.
+Sunday Ohio State scored 27 points off 25 Gophers turnovers; that 15-2 start to the second half included nine points off turnovers and four Buckeyes offensive rebounds.

-Ohio State got double-doubles from post players Dorka Juhasz (18 points, 10 rebounds) and Aaliyah Patty (14 and 10) and got 17 points from Jacy Sheldon.
-The Buckeyes had a 27-10 edge on points off turnovers, a 40-26 edge in paint scoring.
+Ohio State got double- doubles from post players Dorka Juhasz (18 points, 10 rebounds) and Aaliyah Patty (14 and 10) and got 17 points from Jacy Sheldon.
+The Buckeyes had a 27-10 edge on points off turnovers, a 40-26 edge in scoring in the paint.

 Down 14 late in the first quarter, the Gophers bounced back with a 15-5 run over the next 7 minutes.
 Katie Borowicz had six points and Sissoko four as the Gophers pulled with 30-26 on Sissoko's layup with 3:45 left in the half.